alloystorm/dvvr/dancexr/ai_chat.md

 **Cons:**
 * Censored

-Setup:
+**Setup:**

-To use OpenAI service with DanceXR, you need an OpenAI account and login, then click on your icon from the top right corner, then select "View API Keys", then
+To use OpenAI service with DanceXR, you need an OpenAI API key.
 * Register and login your OpenAI account.
 * Click on your profile icon on the top right corner of the page.
 * Select "View API Keys" to open the API page.